 In the EEA the European harmonized standards from CENELEC are the reference documents for presumption of conformity with the essential requirements of the low voltage Directive 2006/95/EC.
-The most relevant European harmonized standard for radiocommunication equipment is EN 60950 + amendments, which is based on IEC 950.
+The most relevant European harmonized standard for radiocommunication equipment is EN 60950 + amendments, which is based on IEC 60950.

-The European countries outside the EEA, usually require, a CB scheme certificate (international certification scheme under IECEE), granted by one of the members of the CB scheme as proof of conformity to IEC 950.
+The CEPT countries outside the EU/EFTA usually require, a CB scheme certificate (international certification scheme under IECEE), granted by one of the members of the CB scheme as proof of conformity to IEC 60950.

 NOTE 1 − Most customs authorities of the EU, require that equipment coming from outside the EEA, should be CE-marked for EMC and (electrical) safety and that an EC declaration of conformity (of the manufacturer) should be presented, before they grant an import licence.